-Cleveland has signed Michigan's John Beilein to a five-year contract, three people familiar with the decision told The Associated Press on Monday.
-The deal came together quickly in the past 24 hours and was finalized Sunday after the Cavs had spent the weekend in Denver interviewing several NBA assistants.
+The deal with Beilein came together quickly in the past 24 hours and was finalized Sunday after the Cavs had spent the weekend in Denver interviewing several NBA assistants.

 The Cavs were able to lure Beilein away from Michigan, where he was the winningest coach in school history with a 278-150 record in 12 seasons.
 He had talks with the Detroit Pistons last year when they were in the market for a new coach, but Beilein said he was never offered that job.

-The Cavs are rebuilding following a stormy 19-63 season that followed the departure of LeBron James.
-Cleveland fired coach Tyronn Lue after six games and then mutually parted ways with Larry Drew to begin a thorough search.
+The Cavs are rebuilding following a stormy season that followed the departure of LeBron James.
+Cleveland fired coach Tyronn Lue after six games and then mutually parted ways with Larry Drew after the season.

 Beilein inherits a young Cleveland team that includes All-Star forward Kevin Love and point guard Collin Sexton, who had a strong rookie season.
 Cleveland's roster should get an upgrade in the draft and the Cavs are hoping for some more luck in Tuesday's lottery, where the winner will have a shot at Duke All-American Zion Williamson.